 It was all wasted on me.
 It increased my sense of worthlessness… I had no “access” to the value in that coaching.
 Later I did every course, every coaching program of his, with the exact same result… Except, now, 15 years later, I am starting to implement…

 I remember watching what he did on his computer to show me… but it was all the work of a magician: I didn’t see what he did with his hand… It was also useless to me.

 In between I spent another 30 grand on useless to me coaching, Rich Shefren, and many others… not a cent return on my investment.

 Five years later I did a course with Henry Gold, still around.
 He comped me in, because we had a delightful lunch in Las Vegas… hey, sometimes all it takes is to be entertaining to get a course for free.

 It started to make sense by then.
 I started to see what I didn’t know… what I could learn to do…

 I sweet-talked another student into teaming up with me.
 The setup worked.
 I volunteered to be the one who teaches a class to do what I could not do, what I didn’t understand, but I saw that without that, without faking till I made it, any goldmine would remain just an uncomfortable sitting place.

 I created an eight module course.
 Unfortunately people got tired or discouraged and never did the last two modules.
 I haven’t even created the video for module eight… and it is still on my “to learn” list.

-I priced my course such that it was a no brainer for anyone who wanted to learn the content, and in addition, I gave hands-on consulting, for free, because I needed the practice, I needed to learn what I was teaching.
+I priced my course such that it was a no-brainer for anyone who wanted to learn the content, and in addition, I gave hands-on consulting, for free, because I needed the practice, I needed to learn what I was teaching.